 A ¾-scale Dreadnought, the Baby Taylor is designed to yield a ton of volume for its small size.
 A layered sapele back is pressed into a slight arch, providing strength and helping produce the Baby’s full, rich tone.
 It’s also remarkably versatile for special applications, whether played in alternate tunings or high-strung; with a capo or a slide.
 And it’s the perfect travel companion or starter guitar for young kids.”
 Read more here.

 If you’re of smaller stature, or want a nice guitar that you can take on holiday, then the Baby Taylor is well worth a look.
 There are some compromises: the guitar has a bolt-on neck and the body is unbound.
-Buy hey, it’s a Taylor, and and we’ve said before, a guitar is often more than the sum of its parts.
+Buy hey, it’s a Taylor, and as we’ve said before, a guitar is often more than the sum of its parts.

 - Check out the current price & reviews here: Taylor BT2 Baby Taylor at Amazon.com